 Newcastle is a tiny town located in the state of Utah.
 With a population of 330 people and just one neighborhood, Newcastle is the 149th largest community in Utah.

-Newcastle is a blue-collar town, with 43.68% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Newcastle, you'll notice that it is more blue-collar than most other communities in America.
+43.68% of Newcastle’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Newcastle is a town of managers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Newcastle who work in management occupations (35.63%), teaching (20.69%), and office and administrative support (0.00%).

 A relatively large number of people in Newcastle telecommute to their jobs.
 Overall, about 12.64% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.